shrink/examples/README.md

 ### Install

-:wilted_flower: You're viewing an outdated and unmaintained version of Examples.
+:wilted_flower: You're viewing an outdated version of Examples.
 Please use the [latest version][latest] when possible.

 ```console
 dev:~$ composer require shrink/examples:1 --dev